In-person peer support

 Our monthly bereavement social group is an in-person social group that runs on campus every first Tuesday of the month.
 It is open to students who have had a recent or historical bereavement that is affecting their wellbeing and possibly their studies.
 Our aim is to provide a safe space where you can meet others who have a shared bereavement experience, be yourself, feel accepted and comfortable in your grieving and not feel alone or judged.
 This is not group therapy, it is a safe space where you can choose to be quiet and listen or share how you have been doing.
-It is facilitated by Pat (wellbeing advisor) and Hannah (wellbeing project officer).
+It is facilitated by Hannah (mental health and wellbeing project officer) and Pat (wellbeing advisor).

 Online peer support

 If you’re interested in connecting with other people affected by bereavement, The New Normal offer weekly and monthly peer-to-peer support groups (most of which are online).
 Their founders, Jack and Ben, both lost their dads to cancer and found strength, mutual support and friendship in this shared experience.
 They are passionate about creating safe spaces for anyone affected by grief, and their current meetings can be accessed for free from anywhere in the world.
 They also have groups such as Girl Talk (for anyone who identifies as a woman), Boys Talk (for anyone who identifies as a man), Black and Brown Good Grief, a young carers group, and Queer Good Grief.

 The Student Grief Network (SGN) offers Bath students free access to their themed workshops on topics such as how grief affects friendships and balancing grief with student life.
 The SGN and their events are led by students and recent graduates who have all had first-hand experience of bereavement.
 Read about their founder Anna’s experience of grief as a student and take a look at their online events here on the SGN website.
 To access these workshops for free, from anywhere in the world, you will need to sign up with your Bath email address and enter the code UniOfBath22.